srikanthbachala20/model-test-repo/README.md

-# Clarifai Model Test Repository
+# Clarifai Local Runner Setup

 This repository demonstrates how to create and set up Clarifai local runners for custom model development.
 It contains a sample text-to-text model that performs string manipulation operations.